hvesalai/emacs-sbt-mode/README.md

 the **M-x** *comint-previous-input* command which is bound by default to the **M-p** key.

+You may also run previous commands by going to the line in the buffer that contains the command and pressing **RET**.
+To jump back to the last line use **M->**.

 ### Compilation

 After starting the sbt shell as described above, use the following